 As with every other rule, there are exceptions to the first in time, first in right rule.
-Depending on state and federal laws, certain liens, such as those placed on property for the collection of property taxes, special assessment taxes, homeowners’ association (HOA) assessments, and contractor fees, may have priority over purchase money mortgages and other liens recorded earlier.
+Depending on state and federal laws, certain liens, such as those placed on property for the collection of property taxes, special assessment taxes, homeowners’ association (HOA) or condominium association (COA) assessments, and contractor fees, may have priority over purchase money mortgages and other liens recorded earlier.

 The priority of a lien matters because, in the event of a foreclosure, the holder of the lien with the highest priority is paid first from the proceeds of the foreclosure sale.
 Only after that party is made whole does the holder of the next highest priority receive any of the money from the foreclosure sale, and on and on down the line of liens.
 If there isn’t enough money for all of the lienholders to get paid, the holders of the liens lower down on the chain are out of luck.